New York Metropolitans: Founding

-A Manhattan-based yachting team known as Metropolitan Club was in existence and covered by The New York Times in the 1850s, yet it remains very murky whether or not such a commonplace name as “Metropolitan” can really draw a 40-year link between two radically different sports and contexts.
+A Manhattan-based yachting team known as Metropolitan Club was in existence and covered by The New York Times in the 1850s; it remains unclear whether the name had any connection to the baseball team.

 The Metropolitan Club was founded in 1880 as an independent professional team by business entrepreneur John B. Day and baseball manager Jim Mutrie.
 Unusually for professional teams of the period, the Mets had an actual name and were listed in standings and box scores as "Metropol'n" as opposed to "New York."
 Initially the team played its games in Brooklyn and in Hoboken, New Jersey as the other New York area clubs did at the time.
 However, by September, Day had arranged the use of a polo field just north of Central Park in Manhattan, bounded by 5th & 6th Avenues and 110th & 112th Streets.
 The site became known as the Polo Grounds because polo was initially played there.
 The Polo Grounds was the first professional baseball park in Manhattan.

 The club name, "Metropolitan", had previously been used by an amateur club that played its home games in the Hamilton Square neighborhood of New York as early as 1858.